yingjoeyzhou/JY_util/RIFT/readme.md

 RIFTing a grating stimuli.

 Finished debugging on my Macbook.
-Yet to be tested in the lab.
+Tested in the lab with the `*contrast.m` script.